News & Tips

 A reflection of the professional standing that physiotherapy has in the medical community is that one no longer needs a doctor’s referral to visit a physiotherapist.
 If further medical imaging or opinion is required, it is understood that the physiotherapist has the expertise to decide upon and arrange this.

-Physiotherapy prides itself in adhering to “evidence based practise” – this means that assessment and treatment techniques used by physiotherapist are backed up by research, rather than just “anecdotal” (unsubstantiated) evidence.
+Physiotherapy prides itself in adhering to “evidence based practice” – this means that assessment and treatment techniques used by physiotherapist are backed up by research, rather than just “anecdotal” (unsubstantiated) evidence.

 How did the physiotherapy profession develop?